SIXTH FORM DRESS CODE

 - Piercings should be discreet and appropriate for a school setting.

 - Hair styles should not be extreme.

-The final decision on whether a student’s attire is acceptable lies with Sixth Form Staff and dress code infringements will be pointed out to the students concerned.
+The final decision on whether a student’s attire is acceptable lies with the Sixth Form staff and dress code infringements will be pointed out to the students concerned.

-Students who are found flouting the dress code will be required to go home immediately and change.
-Parents will be called and informed their child is leaving the school site.
-Repeat offenders will have all permitted absence removed and will be required to report to Sixth Form Staff at the start of every non-contact period.
+Repeated offenders will have all permitted absence removed and will be required to report to the Sixth Form team at the start of every non-contact period.